loganfreeman/configuration/docker.md

 - docker pull centos - pull an image
 - docker search sinatra - search for an image
 - docker commit -m "Added json gem" -a "Kate Smith" 0b2616b0e5a8 ouruser/sinatra:v2 - create a new image
+- docker build -t ouruser/sinatra:v2 . - build an image from a local Dockerfile